 A phenotyping necropsy is a research necropsy in which the goal is to define the phenotype by thoroughly examining all tissues from an animal to look for abnormalities or subtle changes attributable to a research manipulation, often a genetic change.
 Both experimental and control animals are examined in phenotyping necropsies.
 In order to uncover subtle changes due to an experimental manipulation, it is essential to compare experimental animals to controls.
 Phenotyping necropsies include examination of all the typical tissues evaluated during a routine necropsy but with more extensive sampling.
-They also include routine assessment of tissues (such as long bones, peripheral nerves, and spinal cord) that are only evaluated histologically in a diagnostic necropsy if the clinical signs, gross exam, or histology suggests a problem which might arise from these tissues.
+They may also include routine assessment of tissues (such as long bones, peripheral nerves, and spinal cord) that are less commonly evaluated histologically in a diagnostic necropsy if the clinical signs, gross exam, or histology suggests a problem that might arise from these tissues.

 What information should I expect to find in a necropsy report?

 The gross and histopathological reports will include written descriptions of what the pathologist saw during each of the examinations and a list of any and all abnormal findings ranked based on the relative importance of each abnormality to the animal and its clinical signs.
 The final report of the histopathologic findings will also include the results of any serologic, microbiological, molecular, or other testing done, and will integrate all the gross, histopathological, and ancillary findings to explain, to the extent possible, the disease process in the animal.
+Interpretive comments may also be included.
 We are especially cognizant of how our findings may affect other animals in a colony or on a study, and we work closely with the clinical veterinary staff to ensure a rapid response to infectious disease problems when they are identified.

 Can I request a "rush" on my necropsy?